svmhub/Client_Query_Management_System/README.md

     8. A close the query function has implemented to care the fetch the opened queries.

-    9. we have displayed the queries like All, Opened, closed using filter
+    9. I have displayed the queries like All, Opened, closed using filter

-    10. We have created tabbed menu to have the extensive analysis of the datasets such as live intake, monitoring and analysis.
+    10. I have created tabbed menu to have the extensive analysis of the datasets such as live intake, monitoring and analysis.

 ******************************************************************************************************